 The Center for Advanced Life Cycle Engineering (CALCE) is recognized as a founder and driving force behind the development and implementation of physics-of-failure (PoF) approaches to reliability, as well as a world leader in accelerated testing, electronic parts selection and management, and supply-chain management.
 CALCE is at the forefront of international standards development for critical electronic systems, having chaired the development of several reliability and part selection standards.
-CALCE is staffed by over 100 faculty, staff, and students and in 1999 became the first academic research facility in the world to be ISO 9001 certified.
-Collectively, CALCE researchers have authored over 35 internationally acclaimed textbooks and well over 1000 research publications relevant to electronics reliability.
-Over the last 15 years, CALCE has invested over $75 million in developing methodologies, models, and tools that address the design, manufacture, analysis, and management of electronic systems.
+CALCE is staffed by over 100 faculty, staff, and students and, in 1999, became the first academic research facility in the world to be ISO 9001 certified.

 Provide a knowledge and resource base to support the development and sustainment of competitive electronic products.